Xavier vs. Winthrop College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Xavier Performance Insights

-- The Musketeers' +54 scoring differential (outscoring opponents by 5.4 points per game) is a result of scoring 76.4 points per game (150th in college basketball) while giving up 71 per contest (185th in college basketball).
+- The Musketeers are outscoring opponents by 5.4 points per game with a +54 scoring differential overall.
+They put up 76.4 points per game (150th in college basketball) and allow 71 per outing (185th in college basketball).

-- Xavier prevails in the rebound battle by an average of two boards.
-It is pulling down 39.4 rebounds per game (72nd in college basketball) compared to its opponents' 37.4 per outing.
+- Xavier wins the rebound battle by an average of two boards.
+It is recording 39.4 rebounds per game (72nd in college basketball) compared to its opponents' 37.4 per outing.

-- Xavier hits 6.4 three-pointers per game (278th in college basketball) at a 33.9% rate (164th in college basketball), compared to the 6 its opponents make while shooting 29% from beyond the arc.
+- Xavier knocks down 6.4 three-pointers per game (278th in college basketball) at a 33.9% rate (164th in college basketball), compared to the 6 its opponents make while shooting 29% from beyond the arc.

-- Xavier forces 12 turnovers per game (196th in college basketball) while committing 12.4 (229th in college basketball action).
+- Xavier has committed 12.4 turnovers per game (229th in college basketball action) while forcing 12 (196th in college basketball).

 Winthrop Performance Insights

-- The Eagles put up 80.8 points per game (64th in college basketball) while giving up 67.5 per outing (105th in college basketball).
-They have a +147 scoring differential and outscore opponents by 13.3 points per game.
+- The Eagles are outscoring opponents by 13.3 points per game, with a +147 scoring differential overall.
+They put up 80.8 points per game (64th in college basketball) and allow 67.5 per contest (105th in college basketball).

-- Winthrop wins the rebound battle by 3.6 boards on average.
-It records 36.5 rebounds per game, 193rd in college basketball, while its opponents pull down 32.9.
+- Winthrop comes out on top in the rebound battle by an average of 3.6 boards.
+It pulls down 36.5 rebounds per game (193rd in college basketball) compared to its opponents' 32.9.

-- Winthrop has typically won the turnover battle this season, committing 11.5 per game (149th in college basketball) while forcing 13.2 (97th in college basketball).
+- Winthrop has won the turnover battle on average this season, committing 11.5 per game (149th in college basketball) while forcing 13.2 (97th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.